iqtree/iqtree2/terrace/README.md

 Here are additional options to output more information:

 __-g_print__    - Write all generated species-trees into a file.
-        WARNING: There might be millions of trees!
+       > WARNING: There might be millions of trees!
 Use the next option to set the limit on the number of trees to be written into a file.
-        NOTE: The program will continue generation, but will stop writing trees.
-        WARNING: Do not use summary statistics just on a fraction of trees!
-Due to construction, consequetive trees have more similar tree topologies.

 __-g_print_lim NUM__  - Limit on the number of species-trees to be written to a file
+        >NOTE: The program will continue generation, but will stop writing trees.
+        >WARNING: Do not use summary statistics just on a fraction of trees!
+Due to construction, consecutive trees have more similar tree topologies.

 __-g_print_induced__  - Write induced partition subtrees
 __-g_print_m__ - Write corresponding presence-absence matrix